General pharmacology

 Ceftiofur or ampicillin |

-*In lactating cattle, ceftiofur sodium is typically our first choice due to the limited time required for milk.
+*In lactating cattle, ceftiofur sodium is typically our first choice due to the limited withholding time required for milk.
 Ceftiofur acid can be used for longer duration therapy (one injection lasts 72 hours).

 #Narcotics are commonly added to all protocols